ILRe: Intermediate Layer Retrieval for Context Compression in Causal Language Models: Methodology

 \subsection{Intermediate Layer Retrieval}

 The main schema of Intermediate Layer Retrieval(ILRe) is present in Figure~\ref{fig:ilre_flow}.
-For end-to-end inference: \begin{itemize} \item Determine $l_R$ offline as discussed above. \item Load LLM parameters up to the layer $l_R$.
-Only these parameters will be used for the context compression. \item Prepare a long context and query part.
-Usually, the query part consists of a question and answer prefix. \item In layers $\{1, 2, ..., l_R-1\}$, apply the streaming chunked prefill.
-Only cache the sink and sliding part of the key states and value states with sizes $S$ and $W$ respectively. \item In the retrieval layer $l_R$, calculate the key states for the context and the query states for the query part, and then skip the rest of the calculations.
-Pre-allocate memory with context length $L$ for key states caching $K^C_{h, l_R}$ and fill the cache chunk by chunk. \item Prefill the query part to get the query states $q_{h, l_R}$. \item Calculate $A^C$ with the cached key states and the query states. \item Apply algorithm~\ref{alg:maxavgpooling} to select input IDs. \item Concatenate the selected input IDs with those of the query part to form a new input for standard inference.
+For end-to-end inference: \begin{itemize} \item Determine $l_R$ offline as discussed above.
+Load LLM parameters up to the layer $l_R$. \item Prepare a long context and short query part.
+Usually, the query part consists of a question and an answer prefix.
+Split the context $C$ into chunks $\{C_i\}_{i=1}^{N_C}$. \item In layers $\{1, 2, ..., l_R-1\}$, apply the streaming chunked prefill.
+Only cache the sink and sliding part of the key states and value states with sizes $S$ and $W$ respectively. \item In the retrieval layer $l_R$, calculate the key states for the context, and then skip the rest of the calculations.
+Pre-allocate memory with context length $L$ for key states caching $K^C_{h, l_R}$ and fill the cache with chunked key states $\{K^{C_i}_{h, l_R}\}_{i=1}^{N_C}$. \item Prefill the query part to get the query states $q_{h, l_R}$. \item Calculate $A^C$ with the cached key states and the query states in the layer $l_R$. \item Apply algorithm~\ref{alg:maxavgpooling} to select input IDs. \item Concatenate the selected input IDs with those of the query part to form a new input for standard inference.
 This component can be offloaded to other highly optimized inference frameworks, such as vLLM~\citep{kwon2023efficient}, SGLang~\citep{zheng2024sglang}, and others. \end{itemize}

+{\bf Dual Chunk Attention (DCA)\citep{dca_an2024trainingfree}}.
+As proposed in DCA, the relative positional encoding with the bound distance can effectively extrapolate the length capacity of LLMs.
+We adapt DCA to ILRe in the following way.
+For the sink parts $K^S_{l,h}$ in layers $\{1, 2, ..., l_R-1\}$, we re-RoPE them by the chunk size as the distance $D_C$ in each chunk prefilling since the third chunk.
+That is

+For the key states in the layer $l_R$, we re-RoPE them by the following equation before recalling tokens: